Educational Policy Committee

 (Revised January 24, 2011; Revised Feb.
 2, 2015 for changes in mechanism for student participation)

-(Edited March 16, 2014 to reflect change from Kogod Council to Kogod School of Business Faculty Council as faculty governance body)
+(Edited March 16, 2014 and April 26, 2016 to reflect changes from Kogod Council to Kogod School of Business Faculty Council as faculty governance body)

 The authority of the Kogod School of Business’s Educational Policy Committee is derived from university governance expectations described in the American University Faculty Manual.
 Specifically, each academic unit should have at least one governance council (Kogod School of Business Faculty Council) and, as appropriate given the unit’s bylaws, form additional committees such as an educational policy committee, as outlined in the American University Faculty Manual, Section 5.b).